nepenth/knowledge-base/README.md

 ### Database Management <a name="database-management"></a>
 The Database Management category provides resources on designing, implementing, and optimizing database systems, covering essential topics such as data scaling strategies and SQL fundamentals.
-This category includes guides and tutorials to help users effectively manage and interact with databases.
+This category includes guides and tutorials on two key subtopics: Data Scaling Strategies and SQL Fundamentals, to help you manage and optimize your databases effectively.
 *Subcategories: Data Scaling Strategies, Sql Fundamentals* *Items: 2*